A List of Recovery Words

 Detox

-Clients enter a drug or alcohol detox program to receive medically assisted treatment for withdrawal symptoms and rid the body of the effects of drugs and alcohol.
-Detoxification in a treatment center is often the first phase of a longer continuum of health care for alcohol or drug abusers.
+The first step of treatment.
+Clients enter a drug detox program or alcohol detox program to receive medically assisted treatment for withdrawal symptoms and rid their bodies of the effects of drugs and alcohol.

 Faith-Based Program